Skip to main content

 Re: Just Getting Started in this Journey 3

-#103: Today at 08:19:07 AM
+#103: November 27, 2024, 08:19:07 AM

 Thank you all for the support, it means a lot to me that I have people in my corner.
 Although this is horrible I am trying to find the positives.
 We’ve had a great 25 years together, 22 years of marriage filled with love and laughs, kids and dogs and vacations and all the other great stuff that goes with that.
 In addition I’ve been in my home for almost 2 years.
 That’s 2 years of seeing the kids every day and going to their events and being part of their lives.